ncsa/XSEDE-Delta/docs/source/index.rst

 *Future Hardware:
-*\ An additional pool of NVME flash from DDN will be installed in early Spring 2022.
-This flash will initially be deployed as a tier for "hot" data in scratch.
-This subsystem will have an aggregate performance of 600GB/s and will have 3PB of capacity.
-As noted above this subsystem will transition to a relax POSIX namespace file system, communications on that timeline will be announced as updates are available.
+*\ An additional pool of NVME flash from DDN has been installed in early summer 2022.Â  This flash is initially deployed as a tier for "hot" data in scratch.Â  This subsystem will have an aggregate performance of 500GB/s and will have 3PB of raw capacity.
+As noted above this subsystem will transition to an independent relaxed POSIX namespace file system, communications on that timeline will be announced as updates are available. Â

 Taiga
-\ \ Taiga is NCSA’s global file system which provides users with their
+\ \ Taiga is NCSAâ€™s global file system which provides users with their
-$WORK area.
-This file system is mounted across all Delta systems at /taiga (also /taiga/nsf/delta is bind mounted at /projects) and is accessible on both the Delta and Taiga DTN endpoints.
-For NCSA & Illinois researchers, Taiga is also mounted on HAL and Radiant.
-This storage subsystem has an aggregate performance of 140GB/s and 1PB of its capacity allocated to users of the Delta system. /taiga is a Lustre file system running DDN Exascaler.
+$WORK area.Â  This file system is mounted across all Delta systems at /taiga (also /taiga/nsf/delta is bind mounted at /projects) and is accessible on both the Delta and Taiga DTN endpoints.Â  For NCSA & Illinois researchers, Taiga is also mounted on NCSA's HAL and Radiant systems.Â  This storage subsystem has an aggregate performance of 140GB/s and 1PB of its capacity allocated to users of the Delta system. /taiga is a Lustre file system running DDN Exascaler software. Â

 *Hardware:
 *\ DDN SFA400NVXE (Quantity: 2), each unit contains